nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > With the exception of `EVENT_NAME` and `START_DATE_TIME`, all other parameters are optional.
 The order of parameters are not fixed.
 > `START_DATE_TIME` and `END_DATE_TIME` can be entered in natural language.
 > For date, entering words like today, tomorrow and day after are recognised.
-> Date format is MM-DD-YY.
+> Dates entered in numeric form must be in the format of MM-DD-YYYY.
+> Only valid dates are recognised correctly.
 > For time, entering 7pm, 1900 or 19.00 are recognised.
 > If no start time is entered, it is assumed to start at 00:00 hours.
 > If `END_DATE_TIME` is not provided, the start and end dates will be the same, the default timing will be set 1 hour apart.

 Examples:
-* `add CS2103 Exam /desc final examination @ MPSH3 /from today 4pm /to 6pm` <br>
+* `add CS2103 Exam /desc final examination @ MPSH3 /from today 4pm > 6pm` <br>
-   Adds an event "CS2103 Exam" with description "final examination @ MPSH3" with duration "16:00 1 December 2016 to 18:00 1 December 2016"
-* `add CS2103 Workshop /desc OOP workshop /from 12-1-16 /to 12-7-16` <br>
+* `add CS2103 Workshop /desc OOP workshop /from 12-01-16 > 12-07-16` <br>
-   Adds an event "CS2103 Workshop" with description "OOP workshop" with duration "00:00 1 December 2016 to 23:59 7 December 2016"

 #### Listing tasks